Building and Retaining a Great Team

 I would recommend doing a performance review with each team member at least twice a year.
 We do ours in January and July.

-Giving your team members a consistent outlet to review you while giving them subjective and objective feedback on a regular schedule is an extremely important part of retaining great team members.
+Basically, you want to give your team members a consistent outlet to review you.
+This also allows you to give them subjective and objective feedback on a regular schedule.
+Performance reviews are an extremely important part of retaining great team members.

 It’s time to take Upper Cervical to the world!